 When you become a member, you will be able to join our monthly outings, with every detail carefully arranged by our Activities Officer.
-Details will be provided in your newsletter which will be sent to you in a digital version by email, as well as in a handy printed booklet.
+Details will be provided in your newsletter which will be sent to you in a digital version by email, as well as in a handy printed booklet should you wish.
 You will also be updated on our IWC Members Facebook page, to make sure you don't miss out.

 See what we have planned for the coming months!
 Click HERE.